Twenty-Five Centuries of the Same Idea

 And it’s not just historical.
 Right now, in 2026, the loop keeps showing up.

 Karl Friston’s Free Energy Principle describes organisms as self-modeling systems that act to confirm their own predictions — a mathematically formalized self-referential loop.
 Michael Levin’s work on bioelectric cognition finds self-referential dynamics at every scale of biological organization, from cells to organs to organisms.
 Joscha Bach, at the California Institute for Machine Consciousness, argues consciousness is a coherence-maximizing process that integrates conflicting self-models.
 Giulio Tononi’s Integrated Information Theory defines consciousness as a system’s cause-effect power over itself — self-reference as the foundational axiom.
-François Chollet’s ARC-AGI benchmarks test for exactly the kind of adaptive, self-modeling intelligence that the loop implies.
+François Chollet’s ARC-AGI benchmarks test for exactly the kind of adaptive, fluid intelligence that the loop implies.

 Different labs, different formalisms, different funding sources.
 Same structure.